vakadapradeep/gitvideo/MyGit.md

 # Learn
-You must and should learn git whenver you developing your project
+You must and should learn git whenver you developing your project!